Subscribe via RSS

 Gladiator Screenplay Rome

-With David Franzoni, John Logan and William Nicholson as the three credited screenwriters on the film, it should be noted that Franzoni is the original author of the script.
+With David Franzoni, John Logan and William Nicholson as the three credited screenwriters, it should be noted that Franzoni is the original author of the script.
 His success writing Spielberg’s Amistad earned him a three picture deal with Dreamworks.
 For Gladiator, Franzoni was inspired by Daniel P. Mannix’s Those About To Die (published after the film’s success as The Way of the Gladiator) during motorcycle trip around world nearly thirty years earlier.
-In his first draft of the screenplay, the protagonist was named Narcissus, after the man who killed Commodus in real life.
+In his first draft, the protagonist was named Narcissus, after the man who killed Commodus in real life.

 Franzoni’s General Narcissus wins the war in Germania.
 Immediately after the death of Emperor Marcus Aurelius, which is neither shown nor described, Narcissus is shipped as a condemned prisoner to the Colosseum, where he becomes a huge popular success.
 A superstar gladiator sponsored by the Golden Pompeii Olive Oil Company, Narcissus ultimately strangles Commodus in the Colosseum sands and then sails off into the sunset with his wife and two daughters.
 1